Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 ### Installing Node and Npm

 Firstly you will need to install nodejs on your system.
 Go to [nodejs.org](https://nodejs.org) and download the latest LTS release.
+NPM will come along the installer.

 > In case of being using linux use you may use this [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04).